 The portion of Corporate Drive which falls north of Pennsy Drive shall display a 5-foot-wide bicycle lane along its frontage.
 Pennsy Drive calls for a side path, per the MPOT, which shall be a minimum of 8 feet wide, to allow for bicyclists and pedestrians to comfortably pass each other.
-As a condition of approval, the applicant shall update plans to provide a minimum 8-foot-wide side path along the site's frontage of Pennsy Drive.
+As a condition of approval, staff recommend the applicant update plans to provide a minimum 8-foot-wide side path along the site's frontage of Pennsy Drive.

-Bicycle parking shall be provided throughout the site.
-Short-term parking is to be provided at all office and retail spaces, in addition to long and short-term parking being provided at the mutifamily buildings and the hotel.
+Staff also recommend bicycle parking be provided throughout the site.
+Short-term parking is to be provided at all office and retail spaces, in addition to long and short-term parking being provided at the muti-family buildings and the hotel.
 Page 168 of the TDDP, Standard 2, states that "the minimum number of bicycle parking spaces shall be one bicycle space for every 20 off-street vehicular parking spaces."
-The amount of bicycle parking provided shall reflect this standard.
-The locations and specified number of short-term and long-term bicycle parking spaces will be further examined with the DSP application.
+The amount of bicycle parking provided should reflect this standard.
+Staff will further examine the locations and specified number of short-term and long-term bicycle parking spaces with the DSP application.
 As required in the companion Certificate of Adequacy ADQ-2023-056, prior to acceptance of a DSP, the applicant shall submit a bicycle and pedestrian facilities plan, along with the site plan, which is in conformance with the above-listed recommendations.